gavdraper/gavdraper.github.io/_posts/2017-05-31-sql-server-parameter-sniffing.md

 ## Preventing Problems Caused By Parameter Sniffing ##
 There are several different things we can do when we find we have a parameter sniffing issue...

+### WITH RECOMPILE Hint ###
-1. Use the WITH RECOMPILE hint to force the procedure to always compile on run, generating a new plan each time
+Use the WITH RECOMPILE hint to force the procedure to always compile on run, generating a new plan each time

 {% highlight sql %}
 ALTER PROCEDURE GetUsersByPlaceOfBirth